Euclidean plane and its relatives; a minimalist introduction: Auxiliary statements

-\parit{Proof.} According to Theorem~\ref{thm:perp-inverse} the map sends the absolute to itself.
-Note that the points on $\Gamma$ do not move, it follows that points inside of absolute remain inside after the mapping and the other way around.
+\parit{Proof.} According to Theorem~\ref{thm:perp-inverse}, the map sends the absolute to itself.
+Therefore the points on $\Gamma$ do not move.
+It follows that points inside of the absolute remain inside after the mapping.
+Whence the $X\mapsto X'$ is a bijection from the h-plane to itself.

-Part~(\ref{h-line-to-hline}) follows from \ref{thm:inverse-cline} and \ref{thm:angle-inversion}.
+Part~\textit{(\ref{h-line-to-hline})} follows from \ref{thm:inverse-cline} and \ref{thm:angle-inversion}.

-Part~(\ref{h-reflect}) follows from Theorem~\ref{lem:inverse-4-angle}.
+Part~\textit{(\ref{h-reflect})} follows from Theorem~\ref{lem:inverse-4-angle}.

-Part~(\ref{h-angle-mes}) follows from Theorem~\ref{thm:angle-inversion}. \qeds
+Part~\textit{(\ref{h-angle-mes})} follows from Theorem~\ref{thm:angle-inversion}. \qeds

-\begin{thm}{Lemma} Assume that the absolute is a unit circle centered at $O$.
-Given a point $P$ in the h-plane, set $x=OP$ and $y=OP_h$.
+\begin{thm}{Lemma} Assume that the absolute is a unit circle centered at~$O$.
+Given an h-point $P$, set $x=OP$ and $y=OP_h$.
 Then

 \end{thm}